noboomu/proteus/README.md

 	}
 	```
 ##### HttpServerExchange: Total Control
- - For total control and maximum performance the raw ```HttpServerExchange``` can be passed to the endpoint method
+ - For total control and maximum performance the raw ```HttpServerExchange``` can be passed to the endpoint method.
- - Methods that take an ```HttpServerExchange``` as an argument should not return a value
+ - Methods that take an ```HttpServerExchange``` as an argument should not return a value.
- - In this case the method takes on full responsibility for completing the exchange
+ - In this case the method takes on full responsibility for completing the exchange.

 ##### ```ServerResponse<T>```
-- The static method ```io.sinistral.proteus.server.ServerResponse.response``` helps create ```ServerResponse<T>``` instances that are the preferred return type for endpoint methods
+- The static method ```io.sinistral.proteus.server.ServerResponse.response``` helps create ```ServerResponse<T>``` instances that are the preferred return type for endpoint methods.
 - For methods that should return a String or ByteBuffer to the client users can create responses like this:
   ```java
 	@GET